Rebilly/rebilly-php/README.md

 *  If you use composer, you can install from composer as well.

 ## Loading
 We recommend you use the `composer autoloader` to load the relevant files into your application.
-If you do not use composer, you could include `rebilly_api.php`.

 ## Usage